 For many of these students, it was their first opportunity to enjoy pastoral and natural surroundings.
 The beautiful, tree-lined paths throughout the farm are a stark contrast to the concrete, bustling streets of their community.
 The students come from underserved families from various neighborhoods in Chicago and exploring glenhagen farm is like “stepping into another world.”
 There was a discussion on the life cycle of sweet corn, a tour of the cattle farm and a presentation by a Sierra Club spokesperson on environmental justice and stewardship, climate change and advocacy.
 The farm looks forward to hosting many more groups, continuing its mission of providing youth with a safe place to experience the wonders of nature.

 Also, this past fall, Texas-raised singer/songwriter Michael Bellmont performed two concerts benefitting glenhagen farm at the home of Nancy Hagen and Andy Tecson.
 The programs offered a wonderful mix of musical styles and an informative conversation about the life-changing experiences offered by the camp.

 For more information on glenhagen farm retreat or to learn how to get involved, contact firstname.lastname@example.org.

 Joseph A. Tecson Scholarship Fund

-The scholarship will be administered by DePaul and is open to any first-year law student both in good academic standing and with proven financial need, with a preference for those who have performed community service.
-It will provide support to one new student each year with books and supplies and is renewable for those students who remain in good academic standing.
+The scholarship is administered by DePaul and is open to any first-year law student both in good academic standing and with proven financial need, with a preference for those who have performed community service.
+It provides support to one or two students each year with books and supplies and is renewable for those students who remain in good academic standing.
 Deadlines for applications are on a rolling basis.
-Click here to learn more about the scholarship fund.